The difference between good science and Pseudo Science Rant

 theory be consistent with the facts.
 A theory which is contradicted by

-empirical facts is obviously not a very good scientific theory, but it does
+empirical facts is obviously not a very good scientific theory, but it

 not follow from that fact that a theory which is consistent with the facts

 is therefore a good theory.
-For example, "the truth of the hypothesis
+For example, "the

 that animal products are good for you is not established by the correctness